 The lion’s share of mishap is the result of driving drunk, driving drug-addled, reckless driving, running red lights, and distracted driving.
 Driver error is by far the largest single cause of smash-ups in the United States, according to the National Highway Traffic Safety Administration.
 It’s gotten to the point that almost 70% of all traffic fatalities are caused by aggressive driving.

 The wages of out on a limb driving, like carelessness aggressiveness tailgating turning and passing improperly violating rights of way sensation-seeking speeding road rage, are bump and grind life and death.
 On top of that, many drivers overestimate their own skill level behind the wheel.
 90% of us believe we have above-average ability.
+It’s zoom zoom in your car car.
 But public roads are not proving grounds for bumper cars.